 Code P0201 relates to the OBD fault code "Fuel Injector #1 circuit malfunction".
 P0202, P0203, P0204, P0205, P0206 would follow for the same computer reading on injectors #2-6, respectively.
 The first method to understand this fault is to first look into the electrical control that goes into the fuel injection process on most modern vehicles, including this Jeep specific repair.

 A constant positive (+) supply of power is provided to the injector splice (OR/GR) by the ASD (Auto Shutdown) relay.
 This relay works in depth with the control system and computer, but in short provides this power within seconds of the ignition being switched to on, or the vehicle starting and continuing to run.
 The first test is to determine the supply of positive current.
 On many Jeep vehicles, all 6 injectors are spliced from an Orange/Green wire.
 This goes to one of the two terminals of the fuel injector connector.
-With a meter reading, it should supply upwards of 12V.
+Pull out your multimeter.
+Take a volt reading, it should supply upwards of 12V.
 In my testing the 2000 XJ provided 14v to each injector #1-6.
 The injectors are all receiving power, great!
 Now to find the real issue that causes the lack of injector pulse.

 The injector firing works in a pulse like manner.
 In order to achieve a proper ratio of fuel to air, the computer monitors other sensors including the timing of the CPS, with the status of the fuel system.
 In short, the computer repeatedly grounds and un-grounds the circuit to each injector at intermittent timing.

 The next test to determine a lack of pulse is easy, cheap, and convenient.
 The noid light test provides a visual examination of injector pulse.
-These can be purchased in a kit or easily rented at an auto parts stores.
+Noid Lights can be purchased in a kit here or easily rented at an auto parts stores.
 I picked up a rental from O'reilly Auto Parts and confirmed what the P0201 and rough idle was already telling me.
 No pulse illumination on injector #1.
 All other injectors passed the test fine.

 At this point, it is known that the positive (+) part of the circuit is functioning.
 The negative is now the issue.
 In a circuit stuck open this likely signals a break in the ground wire from the injector to the PCM, or an internal issue in the PCM, as was my case.
-After disconnecting the battery, pull the middle PCM plug (relevant to 2000 Jeep vehicles) and using a wire diagram determine which wire is the injector #1 to PCM.
+After disconnecting the battery, pull the middle PCM plug (relevant to 2000 Jeep vehicles) and using a wire diagram (I use this Haynes book) determine which wire is the injector #1 to PCM.
 This can be done by the color coded wires, or by a diagram of the numbered positioning of the terminal.
 Test continuity between the PCM plug and the injector ground terminal on the injector plug.
 This should ohm out if the connection is proper.
 If no continuity is found between the two points, it is likely that there is a split wire along the fragile wire loom that catches the firewall and splits along the valve cover loom.

 Alternatively, this can be tested with the vehicle running and backplugging into the noted injector PCM terminal.
 Grounding to the chassis from this point will tell if the 14v is reaching the PCM uninterrupted.